movestore/DistanceMoved/README.md

 ## Description

-Calculation of the cumulative distance, net displacement or the maximum net displacement per chosen time interval or for the entire tracking period.
+Calculate the cumulative distance moved, net displacement, or maximum net displacement across the data at a chosen time interval (for example, daily net displacements) or for the entire period of each track.

 ## Documentation

-This app calculates the distance moved per chosen time interval or for the entire tracking period.
-The distance can be calculated in three ways:
+This app calculates the distance moved by each track per a chosen time interval or for the entire tracking period.
+The distance can be calculated one of in three ways:

-***Cumulative distance***: it calculates the sum of the length of all segments per chosen time interval or the entire track.
+***Cumulative distance***: calculates the sum of the length of all segments per chosen time interval or the entire track.

-***Net displacement***: it calculates the distance of the straight line between the 1st and the last point per chosen time interval or the entire track.
+***Net displacement***: calculates the distance of the straight line between the first and the last point per chosen time interval or the entire track.

-***Maximum net displacement***: it returns the maximum straight line distance of the distance matrix between all pairs of locations per chosen time interval or the entire track.
+***Maximum net displacement***: returns the maximum straight line distance of the distance matrix between all pairs of locations per chosen time interval or the entire track.

+The intervals will be defined by rounding timestamps to the chosen interval and determining track segments (consecutive location records) from the data set that fall within each interval.
+The break point between intervals is defined at the start of the interval: 00 for seconds, minutes or hours; midnight ("00:00:00") UTC on the day; and midnight on the first day of the month or year.
 In the 'logs' a message will be displayed informing about the time zone of the data.

 ### Input data